daeus/MySQLi-Convertor/README.md

 **IMPORTANT: Noted that converting mysql to mysqli doesn't enhance your system security.
 It is recommended to rewrite your system in a modern and security approach.**

-The project is unfinished.
-It currently doesn't include all of the function in mysql.
+The project currently doesn't include all of the function in mysql but you may extend it by adding corresponding functions easily.

 SETUP
 ------